-The image of Barton Manor below is part of a stained-glass window in St Andrew’s Church dedicated to Vashti de Montfort Wellborne, who lived there from 1876 to 1930.
+The image of Barton Manor shown below is part of a stained-glass window in St Andrew’s Church dedicated to Vashti de Montfort Wellborne, who lived there from 1876 to 1930.

 The two pictures below shows thatched cottages with Barton Manor to the right (1) in about 1940 and (2) in the 1950s, and in both cases there are no windows at all in the side facing Barton Village Road, except for the dormer windows in the roof.
-To the right is the Princes Castle pub, which closed in the 1980s and is now a private house.
+To the right of Barton Manor is the Princes Castle pub, which closed in the 1980s and is now a private house.

 The first known occupant of Barton Manor may have been John Boyce (1673–1755), who was Mayor of Oxford in 1722/3, 1727/8, and 1739/40.
-Although Thomas Hearne said he was born in Headington Quarry, the distinction between Barton and Quarry would not have been so obvious when they were both at the east side of St Andrew's parish and there was no London Road to divide them; indeed Barton was included with Quarry rather than Old Headington in the earliest censuses.
+Although Thomas Hearne said he was born in Headington Quarry, the distinction between Barton and Quarry would not have been so obvious when they were both at the east side of St Andrew's parish and there was no London Road to divide them; indeed Barton was included with Quarry rather than Old Headington in the first nineteenth-century censuses.